lensesio/stream-reactor/kafka-connect-druid/docs/source/druid.rst

 Sink Connector Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Next we start the connector in standalone mode.
-This useful for testing
-and one of jobs, usually you'd run in distributed mode to get fault
+This useful for testing and one of jobs, usually you'd run in distributed
-tolerance and better performance.
+mode to get fault tolerance and better performance.

 Before we can start the connector we need to setup it's configuration.
-In standalone mode this is done by creating a properties file and
+In standalone mode this is done by creating a
-passing this to the connector at startup.
-In distributed mode you can
-post in the configuration as json to the Connectors HTTP endpoint.
-Each
+properties file and passing this to the connector at startup.
+In distributed mode you can post in the configuration as
-connector exposes a rest endpoint for stopping, starting and updating the
+json to the Connectors HTTP endpoint.
+Each connector exposes a rest endpoint for stopping, starting and updating the configuration.
-configuration.

-Since we are in standalone mode we'll create a file called
-elastic-sink.properties with the contents below:
+Since we are in standalone mode we'll create a file called druid-sink.properties with the contents below:

 ... code:: bash